symbiote-96/documentations/archcraft/after-installing.md

 As usual we need to prepare our OS to start working in it.
 For Archcraft we don't need to do much, this is because this distribution is so beautiful and so minimalist which is almost ready to work.

+## First Updating The System

-First, let's start with a system update.
+let's start with a system update.

 > sudo pacman -Syuu